kubernetes/website/docs/user-guide/node-selection/index.md

 and an example `preferredDuringSchedulingIgnoredDuringExecution` anti-affinity would be "spread the pods from this service across zones"
 (a hard requirement wouldn't make sense, since you probably have more pods than zones).

-Inter-pod affinity is specified as field `podAffinity` of `affinity` in the PodSpec.
+Inter-pod affinity is specified as field `podAffinity` of field `affinity` in the PodSpec.
-And inter-pod anti-affinity is specified as field `podAntiAffinity` of `affinity`.
+And inter-pod anti-affinity is specified as field `podAntiAffinity` of field `affinity` in the PodSpec.

 Here's an example of a pod that uses pod affinity: